Vice President Ansari leaves for Uganda after concluding Rwanda visit

-Vice President Hamid Ansari on Tuesday left for Uganda after concluding his three-day visit to Rwanda.
-On second leg of his visit, the Vice President …
+Kigali [Rwanda], Feb.
+21 (ANI): Vice President Hamid Ansari on Tuesday left for Uganda after concluding his three-day visit to Rwanda.
+On second leg …

 Vice President Ansari leaves for Uganda after concluding Rwanda visit